mit-dci/lit/README.md

 go build
 ```

-6. If you run into anymore dependency errors, repeat Step 3 by using `go get` for all of the missing packages.
+6. If you run into any more dependency errors, repeat Step 3 by using `go get` for all of the missing packages.

 7. To run lit use:
-(Note : Windows users can take off ./ but may need to chagne lit to lit.exe in the second line.)
+(Note : Windows users can take off ./ but may need to change lit to lit.exe in the second line.)
 ```
 cd GOPATH/src/github.com/mit-dci/lit
 ./lit -spv my.testnet.node.tld